Who is the early care and education workforce?

 Download an overview of the Early Childhood Workforce Development project, including goals, strategies, accomplishments, and membership,

 To learn more about the Governor’s Cabinet on Children and Youth, click

 The Early Childhood Workforce Development project has produced several resources designed to support practitioners and stakeholders, on topics including:

 for high school and postsecondary advisors and counselors on the early care and education career pathway and opportunities for students to enter the field, including sample career options and potential compensation ranges

 Informational materials for communities and stakeholders interested in pursuing pathways initiatives such as education reimbursement or cohorts to support early childhood educator candidates in attaining higher education

-Summaries of pathways initiatives funded through Race to the Top – Early Learning Challenge: Education Reimbursement Initiative and Cohort Initiative
+Summaries of pathways initiatives funded through Race to the Top – Early Learning Challenge: Education Reimbursement Initiative (and follow-up analysis) and Cohort Initiative